jeremybarbet/react-native-modalize/docs/PROPSMETHODS.md

 ### `onOpen`

-Called when the `open` method is used.
+Callback function when the `open` method is triggered.

 | Type     | Required |
 | -------- | -------- |